Paradise (Gurnah novel)

 Paradise is a historical novel by the Nobel Prize-winning Zanzibar-born British writer Abdulrazak Gurnah, first published in 1994 by Hamish Hamilton in London.
 The novel was nominated for both the Booker Prize and the Whitbread Prize for Fiction.

 Plot

 The novel follows the story of Yusuf, a boy born in the fictional town of Kawa in Tanzania at the turn of the 20th century.
 Yusuf's father is a hotelier and is in debt to a rich and powerful Arab merchant named Aziz.
-Early in the story Yusuf is pawned in exchange for his father's owed debt to Aziz and must work as an unpaid servant for the merchant.
+Early in the story Yusuf is pawned in exchange for his father's owed debt to Aziz and must work as an unpaid servant for the merchant in his store.
 Yusuf joins Aziz's caravan as they travel into the interior to the lands west of Lake Tanganyika.
 Here, Aziz's caravan of traders meets hostility from local tribes, wild animals and difficult terrain.
-As the caravan returns to East Africa, World War I begins and Yusuf encounters the German Army as they sweep Tanzania, forcibly conscripting African men as soldiers.
+Eventually they return home, and Yusuf, now a young man, is once more left behind while Aziz travels.
+Aziz's wife, who is mentally and physically ill, believes that Yusuf can cure her, and asks him to sit with her many evenings.
+Yusuf does so because he has fallen in love with Aziz's second, younger wife, who translates for them.
+The older wife eventually accuses Yusuf of rape when he will not sleep with her.

+Aziz returns before a mob can attack Yusuf, and Yusuf implicitly pledge him lifelong devotion.
+Shortly thereafter, German soldiers sweep into the village forcibly conscripting African men as soldiers for World War I. Yusuf hides and escapes the army initially, but he is disgusted with his acquiescence in servitude to Aziz, and suddenly runs after the Germans, apparently seeking to be conscripted himself.